 - 2.1 In some circumstances it may be possible that there are species protected by national or European legislation living and roosting in buildings proposed for conversion or replacement.
-It will be necessary to ensure that any proposal conforms to national guidance as included in Planning Policy Wales, Technical Advice Note 5: Planning and Nature Conservation, together with the relevant policies in chapter 6.5 of the Joint Local Development Plan and the relevant Biodiversity Plans for both counties. - 2.2 In conducting discussions with the Local Planning Authority during the Pre-application advice process or the formal Planning process, guidance will be required from the Authority regarding the necessity (or otherwise) to conduct a Wildlife Survey of the building as part of the planning process.
-Any such survey should be undertaken by a professional, qualified person.
-A discussion and agreement should be reached with the relevant Biodiversity Officer to determine the most suitable period to conduct the survey (dependent on what time of year the protected species roost).
+It will be necessary to ensure that any proposal conforms to national guidance as included in Planning Policy Wales, Technical Advice Note 5: Planning and Nature Conservation, together with the relevant policies in chapter 6.5 of the Joint Local Development Plan and the relevant Biodiversity Plans for both counties. - 2.2 In conducting discussions with the Local Planning Authority during the pre-application advice process or the formal planning process, guidance will be required from the Authority regarding the necessity (or otherwise) to conduct a Wildlife Survey of the building as part of the planning process.
+Any such survey should be undertaken by a professional and qualified person.
+Discussion and agreement should be reached with the relevant Biodiversity Officer to determine the most suitable period to conduct the survey (dependent on what time of year the protected species roost).
 Conducting a survey is a means of assessing any impact the development work could have on the protected species.
 In addition, the survey is a means of identifying measures that can be taken to mitigate any impact as a result of the proposed development on protected species.
-Failure to produce a Wildlife Survey or a sub-standard survey may result in the planning application being refused. - 2.3 The species most likely to be present in these types of buildings are bats, barn owls and swallows.
-Bats, barn owls and swallows (nesting birds) are protected under the Wildlife and Countryside Act 1981; bats receive additional protection under the Habitats Regulations 1994. - 2.4 It is possible to obtain further advice on the considerations associated with wildlife by contacting the Biodiversity Officers of the Councils.
+Failure to produce a Wildlife Survey or a sub-standard survey may result in the planning application being refused.

+- 2.3 The species most likely to be present in these types of buildings are bats, barn owls and swallows.
+Bats, barn owls and swallows (nesting birds) are protected under the Wildlife and Countryside Act 1981; bats receive additional protection under the Habitats Regulations 1994. - 2.4 Further advice on the considerations associated with wildlife can be obtained by contacting the Biodiversity Officers of the Councils (Please see section 17 for contact details).